Beerinder/kafka-ws-microgateway/README.md

 Create a topic called: flightalerts

-In a new terminal window open establish a new Producer connection to the Kafka cluster's flightalerts topic
+In a new terminal window establish a new Producer connection to the Kafka cluster's "flightalerts" topic

 Start a local WS echo server:
 ```bash